byemaxx/MetaX/Docs/Annotation_CLI.md

 `--genome-list-file` to supply genomes directly.
 Use `automatic` for MetaX's internal genome ranking, or `metaumbra-only` to stop after genome scoring.

+When `--selection-mode` is omitted, selected genome IDs or a genome-list file imply `provided`; otherwise digest directories imply `metaumbra`; otherwise the mode is `automatic`.
+Explicit modes take precedence, and contradictory genome sources are rejected instead of ignored.

 Exactly one peptide-mapping source is required for OTF generation:
 `--peptide-db` or `--digested-genome-folders`.